-We also attended working groups on human rights in supply chain held by ETI, and ethical labour working groups held by BRC in order to learn more from others about emerging issues and best practice in the retail industry.
+This year, in person and online refresher training was provided for our commercial teams on our Responsible Sourcing Standards and risks of Modern Slavery and Human Rights.
+Members of the ethical sourcing team also attended working groups on human rights in supply chain held by ETI and BRC in order to learn more from others about emerging issues and best practice in the retail industry.